b-sullender/debian-setup/README.md

    ```
    Adjust the value as necessary for your display.

-2. Restart your computer to apply the changes.
+2. Reboot your computer to apply the changes.

 ## Contributing